r-saikat/blog/content/post/2021-06-19-a-secure-rstudio-server-on-arm-based-machines/index.en.md

 }
 ```

 Remember to replace `example.com` with your domain or a subdomain.
 It's fairly cheap to buy domains, if you already don't have one.
 You may use namecheap to buy domains, or [freenom](https://www.freenom.com/en/index.html?lang=en) for a free domain.
-Point the domain to the IP of the VM from the domain registrar page.
-Alternatily, you may use the public IP of the VM to access instead of a domain name.
+Point the domain to the IP of the VM on the domain registrar/ nameserver page.
+Alternatively, you may use the public IP of the VM to access instead of a domain name.
 This is strongly discouraged as it may leave the connection between the server and your browser insecure.
 If the server is on a local network, such as your home, you may use it with the IP.
 Execute `sudo nginx -t` to verify the configuration details.
 The output should be similar to:

 ```
 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok